 Depending on where many families live, proximity to highways or major roads is a legitimate concern for children’s health.
 The American Lung Association says traffic pollution causes asthma attacks in children and could potentially cause numerous other health defects, such as: the onset of childhood asthma, impaired lung function, premature death and death from cardiovascular diseases.
 Long-term affects can lead to chronic obstructive pulmonary disease (COPD).
 Moreso, the number of people living next to a busy road may include 35 to 45 percent of North America’s population.

-If you’re currently living near a major thoroughfare and looking to counter those inflated pollution levels before they affect your kids, add any of our smoke-eating air purifiers, such as our Max air purifier, Erik Multi-Carbon air purifier or the Erik Ultra Plus air purifier.
+If you’re currently living near a major thoroughfare and looking to counter those inflated pollution levels before they affect your kids, add any of our smoke-eating air purifiers, such as our Max air purifier or the mod HEPA air purifier.